checkdigit/asyncerator/README.md

 ### `merge<T>(...iterators: Asyncable<T | Asyncable<T>>[]): Asyncerator<T>`

 Merge multiple asyncables into a single Asyncerator.
-If an iterator yields another Asyncerator, merge it's output into the stream.
+If an iterator yields another Asyncerator, merge its output into the stream.

 ### `series<T>(...iterators: Asyncable<T>[]): Asyncerator<T>`